-To increase your understanding of crane components here is a list and explanation of the most common parts of any lifting system.
-Depending on the type of crane (workstation vs. jib crane for example) not all components may be in all cranes, or may be different than shown here.
-EAch lift is unique.
-As always, contact your Acculift representative for additional detailsa
+To increase your understanding of workstation and overhead crane components here is a list and explanation of the most common parts of any lifting system.
+Depending on the type of crane (workstation vs. jib crane for example) not all components may be in all cranes or may be different than shown here.
+Each lift is unique.
+As always, contact your Acculift representative for additional details.

 The hoist is what creates the lift in lifting systems by holding, raising, or lowering, the load using wire rope or chains.
 Hoists can be hand powered, electrical powered, or with compressed air (pnuematic).
 Choosing the right hoist for your lifting is crucial to having a system that will meet your lifting needs (like the new SEQ from Kito, now available in Canada).